🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 Building modern applications faster, with less code, and scaling to support complex workloads with minimal operational overhead requires a modern transactional database with a no-compromise architecture.
 Applications need data replicated at the edge, delivered with the highest level of consistency guarantees, with the power to run complex business logic in the context of your data and return answers in the shape that the application requires.

+Fauna is a distributed document-relational database built for modern applications.
+It combines the flexibility, scalability, and performance of document databases with the consistency and power of traditional relational databases.
+Further, it is delivered as an API, removing the operational burden from developers and allowing them to focus on their applications.
 In this article, we’ll dive deeper into the history of relational and document databases, the attributes that developers associate with them, and why we think the document-relational model at the heart of Fauna is the best fit for today’s developers and applications.

 The history of relational databases